arsenik/mvc/README.md

 mvc
 ===

-A simple MVC framework in PHP
+A small MVC framework in PHP